rogerz/Resume/resume.md

 ## Background

-I am a programmer ethustic to apply new technology, method and tools in traditional industry.
+I am a programmer with enthusiasm to apply new technology, method and tools in traditional industry.
 I hold the belief that technology will change the way people live and make work more interesting.

 I love open source development and am eager to contribute to project which have been used in my work.
 I am quick learner of new programming language and able to get into existing project in a short time.